assemblysoft/AssemblySoft.DevOps/README.md

 ### Task Runner
 The task runner takes a tasks definition and executes each task either sequentially or in parallel.

-*The Task runner project is part of the open source DevOps library, also here on Github* https://github.com/assemblysoft/AssemblySoft.DevOps

 ### Usage
 Included in the project is an example coded task